ABOUT SHEEP'S MILK

 • Sheep milk is higher in natural vitamins and minerals.
 A, B, B1, B6, B12, C, E, and calcium (Also more iron, magnesium, phosphorous, and zinc)

-• Sheep milk is easier to digest becuase the fat globules are smaller and it is higher in medium- & short-chain fatty acids.
-It digests 4 x faster than cows milk and is therefore a gentler dairy option for those with dairy related allergies or dietary .
+• Sheep milk is easier to digest because the fat globules are smaller and it is higher in medium- & short-chain fatty acids.
+It digests 4 x faster than cows milk and is therefore a gentler dairy option for those with dairy related allergies or dietary problems.